NorfolkGreg/aivuk/README.md

 ### Features Planned
-Header/Menu area to include facility for a Site Logo Under the header an area for additional links
-Fonts and Colour Scheme to meet the needs of the organisation for which it was originally designed.
+Header/Menu area to include facility for a Site Logo Fonts and Colour Scheme to meet the needs of the organisation for which it was originally designed. (so will need editing for other users)

 ## Preview Not Yet Ready!
 ![Theme preview](/preview.jpg)